-The European slenderness of the town outline was disfigured by the Alexander Nevski Cathedral (1900), erected under the instructions of the Russian tsar.
-Politics and power are written into this sacral building loud and clear: the direct aim of the church was to diminish the impact of Baltic-German culture on the subjects of the Russian tsar, and the alien structure was placed in the most prominent spot in Tallinn.
-It still acts as a historic dominant capturing the eyes of tourists today.
+building loud and clear: the aim of the church was to diminish the impact of Baltic-German culture on the subjects of the Russian tsar, and the alien structure was placed in the most prominent spot in Tallinn.
+It still acts as a historic dominant capturing the eye of tourists today.

-A tower is often a symbol of wealth and ambition;
+A tower is a symbol of wealth and ambition; in economically difficult times, the town did not aspire to any heights.
+The new towers of the 19th century, St John's Church and Charles Church, defined the urban landscape for rural Estonians who moved to Tallinn.

-in economically difficult times, the town did not aspire to any heights.
-The new towers of the 19th century, St John's Church and Charles Church, which has two towers, defined the urban landscape for rural Estonians who moved to Tallinn.
 In its eagerness to earn foreign currency, the Soviet Union built two towering hotels, the Viru and the Olympia.
-The Soviet belief that only Western tourists owned real money vanished when Estonia became independent again in the early 1990s.
-Capital accumulated in banks, which then rose way above the existing towers.
+When Estonia became independent again in the early 1990s, capital accumulated in banks, which then rose way above the existing towers.
 People were afraid that the tall buildings would ruin our dear sprat-tin outline.
-However, when we look at the town from the sea, it is quite clear that the medieval outline is so deeply ingrained in us that the new skyscrapers not only lengthen, but also reflect the medieval landscape of towers.
+However, when we look at the town from the sea, it is quite clear that the medieval outline is so deeply ingrained in us that the new skyscrapers not only lengthen, but also reflect the medieval land-scape of towers.